 Crossford, Dunfermline, Fife, KY12 8NN

-The BEST WESTERN PLUS Keavil House Hotel, in its village setting of Crossford, offers rural relaxation just 2 miles away from Dunfermline and half an hour from Edinburgh.
-The hotel has a state of the art leisure facilit ...
+The BEST WESTERN PLUS Keavil House Hotel, in its village setting of Crossford, offers rural relaxation just 2 miles from Dunfermline, 10 minutes from the motorway network and half an hour from Edinburgh.
+The hotel has a ...

 22 Main Street, Drymen, Loch Lomond, G63 0BQ